goldbergyoni/goldbergoni/README.md

 [I'm building my README these days and shall publish it by July 2nd]

-# Yoni Goldberg - developer, architect, consultant
+# Yoni Goldberg - Developer, Architect, Consultant

 ## About me in 2 paragraphs

 I stumbled into the world of programming by accident, discovering a programming book at my parents' house.
 It was 9 PM when I began flipping through its pages, and suddenly, sun rays were streaming through the window—morning had arrived.
-I was amazing by this incredible science, feeling like Alice in Wonderland.
+I was amazed by this incredible science, feeling like Alice in Wonderland.
 Ever since then, I've been in love with this.
 I code, consult, write about it, and speak about it worldwide.
-My blog has welcomed over 7 million visitors, and my GitHub repositories have earned 130,000 stars.
+My blog has welcomed over 7 million visitors, and my GitHub repositories have earned 126,000 stars.

 ![image](https://github.com/goldbergyoni/goldbergoni/assets/8571500/ed1d77f4-111e-4d60-b9d6-e0c20157ea84)